← Back to 史記

 宿

 The Son of Heaven returned from the shan, sat in the bright hall, and the ministers again offered wishes for longevity.
-Thereupon, he formulated an edict to the imperial secretaries: 'I, with my tiny body, have received the utmost honor, and I am cautious and fearful that I am not capable.
+He then issued an edict to the imperial secretaries: “I, in my insignificant person, have inherited the utmost honor, and I tremble in fear that I cannot bear it.
 My virtue is meager and thin, and I am not clear about rites and music.
-I repaired and sacrificed to Tai Yi, and if there were images, shadows, and light, and bits like hope, I was shocked by monsters and wished to stop but did not dare.
+I repaired the rites and sacrificed to Tai Yi.
+When images, shadows, and light appeared, faintly seeming to offer hope, I was startled by the strange signs and wished to stop but did not dare.
 I then ascended and performed the feng at Mount Tai, arrived at Liang Fu, and afterward performed the shan at Su Ran.
 Renewing myself, I auspiciously begin anew with the scholars and officials.
 I grant to the people one ox and ten shi of wine per hundred households, and add two pi of cloth and silk for those aged eighty, orphans, and widows.
 I exempt the places of Bo, Fenggao, Sheqiu, and Licheng from paying this year's rent and taxes.
-Let there be a great amnesty for all under heaven, like the amnesty order of Yi Mao.
+Let there be a general amnesty throughout the realm, like the amnesty order of yimao.
 In the places passed on the journey, let there be no repeated labor.
 Affairs from more than two years ago should all not be heard and governed.'
-He again issued an edict that said: 'In ancient times, the Son of Heaven toured and hunted once every five years and performed affairs at Mount Tai.
+He again issued an edict that said: 'In ancient times, the Son of Heaven toured and hunted once every five years and performed rites at Mount Tai.
 The feudal lords had places for morning lodging.
 Let the feudal lords each repair their residences below Mount Tai.'

 85